stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 - The manager as a **moderator**, overseeing messages flowing freely between stakeholders and engineers.

-When the manager is a moderator, it’s possible to communicate with better throughput and higher signal quality.
+When the manager is a moderator, it's possible to communicate with better throughput and higher signal quality.
 However, it also distributes the responsibility of communication upon the whole team.